Martha: How long's it gonna take?

 - The City Narrows: The other side of New New York is less dazzling than the previous.

-- Cute Kitten: Most likely the reason for an anthropomorphic cat and a demi-human woman having a litter of seemingly ordinary kittens.
+- Cute Kitten: The cute factor is the most likely reason for an anthropomorphic cat and a demi-human woman having a litter of seemingly ordinary kittens.
+It's likely that Catkind children all look like this and become more anthropomorphic as they age.

 - Dominant Species Genes: We briefly meet a Catman and human female husband and wife, who have a litter of kitten offspring.

-- Drugs Are Bad: Both Martha and the Doctor are unamused by a street populated by drug-dealing booths that sell everything from "Happy" to "Forget" to "Honesty", and "Bliss" killed all of New Earth's population apart from New New York's undercity.
+- Drugs Are Bad: Both Martha and the Doctor are unamused by a street populated by drug-dealing booths that sell everything from "Happy" to "Forget" to "Honesty", and a contaminated batch of "Bliss" killed all of New Earth's population apart from New New York's undercity.

 - Elephant in the Living Room: No one wants to talk about why they've never seen any emergency vehicles.

 - Evolutionary Levels: The Doctor wonders if the Macra have devolved, considering they used to be intelligent but now they're just huge mindless monsters.

 - Evolutionary Stasis: Despite being said in previous episodes to have changed, the humans still look human.

-- Fate Worse than Death: Going to the motorway.
+- Fate Worse than Death: Going to the motorway is grim indeed.
 Sitting in the eternal traffic jam, going round and round year upon year upon decade, with the only interaction being with whoever you already have with you or can phone.
 And everyone goes to the motorway in the end.

 - Flat "What": Martha's displeased and surprised reaction to the length of time a ten-mile/sixteen-kilometre journey will take.